 350 miles from Singapore

-Belawan is the bustling port city and point of entry into Indonesia, located on the Deli River on the Malacca Straits coast just north of thriving capital Medan.
+Belawan is a bustling port city and an international point of entry into Indonesia, located on the Deli River on the Malacca Straits coast just north of thriving capital Medan.
 Belawan is Indonesia’s busiest port outside of Java so the shipping traffic in the approach channel can be hectic.
 Best plan to arrive in daylight.

 Motor to the green can at 3°52.994N, 98°44.632E, then follow the three-mile, well-marked channel into the river and down to the anchorage in 5-10 metres, adjacent to the docks and opposite the Nunang Creek mouth.